The Solo Stove is a wood-burning fire pit that produces very little smoke thanks to its patented design and strategically placed vent holes.

 Is a Solo Stove Worth It?

 Quite honestly, our Yukon is the best fire pit we've ever owned.
-We loved it so much that we recently added the Solo Stove Bonfire to our collection.
+We loved it so much that we have since added the Solo Stove Bonfire and Canyon to our collection (along with just about every Solo Stove accessory and pizza oven they have in their product lineup).

 Smokeless?
 Yes.